 - 1. The Dhaka Water Supply and Sewerage Authority (DWASA), acting as the executing agency (EA) and assisted by the Asian Development Bank (ADB) and other development banks and bilateral agencies, has embarked on an ambitious expansion and refurbishment of Dhaka's water and sewerage systems.
-The water sector is addressed by the Dhaka Water Supply Sector Development Project (DWSSDP), funded by ADB.
-It aims to increase surface raw water sources and thereby decrease reliance on groundwater abstraction, which is mining the aquifers at a current rate of 2-3 meters per year.
+The water sector is addressed by the Dhaka Water Supply Sector Development Project (DWSSDP), funded by ADB2.
+This project, Dhaka Environmentally Sustainable Water Supply Project, aims to increase surface raw water sources and thereby decrease reliance on groundwater abstraction, which is mining the aquifers at a current rate of 2-3 meters per year.
 The project further aims to strengthen the distribution system, thereby adding to the service areas and significantly reducing non-revenue water (NRW). - 2.
-One of the components of DWASA's plan to augment the overall water supply and to reduce the amount of groundwater abstraction is the 500 million liters per day (MLD) Gandharbpur Water Treatment Plant Project.
-DWASA published a comprehensive feasibility study (FS) in 2011; the review of this study and the endorsement or identification of gaps are the central objectives of this project preparatory technical assistance (PPTA) - 3.
+One of the components of DWASA's plan to augment the overall water supply and to reduce the amount of groundwater abstraction is the 500 million liters per day 3 (MLD) Gandharbpur Water Treatment Plant Project.
+DWASA published a comprehensive feasibility study4 (FS) in 2011; the review of this study and the endorsement or identification of gaps are the central objectives of this project preparatory technical assistance (PPTA). - 3.
 The project intends to withdraw up to 2,000 MLD from Meghna River in two phases for transmission to Dhaka city and for distribution after treatment.
 The project consists of the following components: (i) construction of an intake at the village of Bishnondi from the Meghna River, with pumping and other facilities to deliver uninterrupted supply of water into the transmission mains; (ii) construction of raw water transmission pipelines connecting the raw water intake with the Gandharbpur water treatment plant (WTP); (iii) construction of a 500-MLD surface water treatment plant at Gandharbpur; and (iv) construction of treated water transmission mains from the Gandharbpur treatment plant to the injection point connecting with the distribution system inside Dhaka.
 Chapter 3 of this report provides a more detailed description of the project components. - 4.
 This document is the initial environmental examination (IEE) prepared as part of the PPTA to address environmental impacts resulting from the project.
 It is based on review and updating of the environmental impact assessment (EIA) carried out by the FS.
 An environmental management plan (EMP) outlining the specific environmental measures to be adhered to during implementation of the project has been prepared.
 During the detailed design, the IEE/EMP shall be further updated as a stand-alone EMP for each of the procurement packages, and appended to the contract document.
 This will allow integration of environmental provisions and management measures in the document. - 5.
 The EIA carried out as part of the FS confirmed that there are no significant or irreversible impacts envisaged due to the project interventions.
-The impacts are largely construction-related and can be addressed through good engineering practices during project implementation.
-The location impacts associated with the water intake from the river Meghna are generic to such large-scale water intake works, and can be addressed through and incorporation of environmental measures in the detailed designs and continued conformance to the environment performance standards during the operation of the facilities.
-While the project
+The impacts are largely construction-related and can be addressed through good engineering practices during project

-&lt;sup>3 ADB.
+2 ADB.
 2007.
 Report and Recommendation of the President to the Board of Directors: Proposed Loans and Technical Assistance Grant to the People's Republic of Bangladesh for the Dhaka Water Supply Sector Development Program.
 Manila.
 The scope of the program included preparation of a feasibility study of the project.